jamiebergen/meeting-timezones/README.md

 ## Deployment

-To run this as a WordPress plugin, run a build and then copy the following files/folders into a new folder called red-mtg-tz-calc.
-Zip the resulting folder and import as a WordPress plugin.
+To deploy this as a WordPress plugin, run a build and then copy the following files/folders into a new folder called red-mtg-tz-calc.
+Zip the resulting folder and import it as a WordPress plugin.

 * red-mtg-tz-calc.php
 * red-mtg-tz-calc.css